eatgrass/obsidian-pomodoro-timer/README.md

 <h1 align="center">Pomodoro Timer for Obsidian</h1>

+## Introduction
+This plugin integrates a customizable Pomodoro timer into your Obsidian workspace, helping you focus and manage your time effectively.

 ## Features

-- Customizable work and break time length
+- **Customizable Timer**: Set your work and break intervals to suit your productivity style.
-- Audible notifications
-- A timer displayed in the status bar
+- **Audible Alerts**: Stay on track with audio notifications signaling the end of each session.
+- **Status Bar Display**: Monitor your progress directly from Obsidian's status bar to keep focusing.
-- Integration with your daily note for logging
+- **Daily Note Integration**: Automatically log your sessions in your daily notes for better tracking.

 ## Screenshots